 College: Science and Engineering

-A chemical physicist in the 21st century is armed with the tools to make significant contributions to a sustainable, secure and healthy future for the coming generations through the development of efficient renewable energy sources, smart materials and devices, and targeted medicinal therapies.
+A chemical physicist in the 21st century is armed with the tools to make significant contributions to a sustainable, secure and healthy future for the coming generations, through the development of:

-A chemical physics degree from Edinburgh provides the intellectual framework for understanding the properties of matter from fundamentals to the frontiers of current research.
-It also focuses strongly on the wide range of analytical and experimental skills necessary to practice the subject and provides insight into research via a final-year research project working at the cutting edge of the subject.
+The degree focuses strongly on the wide range of analytical and experimental skills necessary to practice the subject.
+It also provides insight into research via a final-year research project working at the cutting edge of the subject.

 This degree programme is accredited by both the Royal Society of Chemistry and the Institute of Physics.